zanenkn/being_stockholm-client/README.md

 To be able to run the tests, run `npm install` in your terminal as soon as you fork this repository.

 After that, use `npm run cy:open` to launch a local server instance of the application and run all acceptance tests of Cypress.
-To run the component tests you can use `npm run test`.

 Acceptance tests can be found in the `cypress/integration` folder.